SaraSpagno/Integers-Stack-Queue/README.md

 # Ints-Stack-Queue

 Hello!
-This is my first implementatio of a stacks and a queue of Integers in C!
+This is my first implementation of a stacks and a queue of Integers in C!